In the Heart of the Sea (film): Plot

-Nickerson relates that a ship was sent to Henderson Island to rescue the surviving men there, Chase continued sailing the seas and became a merchant captain, which his wife had said earlier would not change her love for him, and Pollard led another expedition to find and kill the whale.
-However, he was never able to find the animal and the ship ran aground off the Hawaiian Islands and was forced to retire.
-Melville departs to compose his novel, Moby-Dick, beginning by writing its first line: "Call me Ishmael".
+Nickerson relates that a ship was sent to Henderson Island to rescue the men there; three were still alive.
+Chase continued sailing and became a merchant captain.
+Pollard led another expedition to find and kill the white whale, but never found it.
+His ship ran aground off the Hawaiian Islands and he was forced to retire.

+Melville promises Nickerson that his novel will be fiction, without all the details that had been shared with him.
+He departs to compose his novel, Moby-Dick, beginning by writing its first line: "Call me Ishmael".